the-latinas/keeper/README.md

 **Frontend (Vercel):**
 - Set `VITE_API_BASE_URL` to your Azure App Service URL

 See `docs/import-csv-to-azure-sql.md` for loading Lighthouse CSVs into Azure SQL.
+The `data-analytics/` directory contains additional reporting and analytics tooling.